rockettheme/docs/Docs/joomla/extensions/roksprocket/tabs_mode.md

 8. **Pagination** gives you control over whether or not you wish to show pagination.

-9. **Strip HTML Tags** removes or perserves HTML tags in the description of an article.
+9. **Strip HTML Tags** removes or preserves HTML tags in the description of an article.

 10. You can set a default title for all articles from the **Default Title** field.
 If this selection is set at **Default Article Title**, then the article's given titles are used.